Donating Blood Components

 Why Donate Components?

-Donating components via apheresis is a more efficient way to collect just the needed component for a patient.
-For example, a whole blood pint contains only about two tablespoons of platelets.
-So multiple donations need to be pooled in order to make one full transfusion of platelets.
-However, the apheresis process can draw almost a full transfusion of platelets from one donor in one sitting.
+Donating components via apheresis is a more efficient way to collect desired blood components.
+For example, a whole blood unit only contains about two tablespoons of platelets.
+So multiple donations need to be pooled in order to make one full transfusable unit of platelets.
+However, the apheresis process can draw almost a full transfusion of platelets from one donor in a single sitting.
+And recipients always benefit when they can receive components from a single donor, as it reduces the chance of negative reactions.

 Who Can Donate Components?